Sugandha90/dl_xai/README.md

 ```
 skipt_train.py: To start the training
 eval.py: to evaluat the trained model eithet on the whole data set or on individual cities.
-evaluate_ghs_ours_eu.py: compute the metrics on ghs-pop and ours prediction on eu cities.
+evaluate_ghs_ours_eu.py: compute the evaluation metrics on eu cities with ghs-pop and our's predictions.
 evaluate_ghs_ours_us.py: compute the metrics on ghs-pop and ours prediction on us cities.
 ```